CoryBorek/JishyPack/README.md

   - Galaxy S1
   - iPhone X

 *Replaced all the music discs with songs.
-2 out of them are not copyrighted and are added as jokes /shrug
+2 of them are not copyrighted and are added as jokes /shrug
   - Ward    -- Sweet Dreams but weeabu
   - 13      -- Ava Max, So Am I
   - Cat     -- Zedd, Beautiful Now